Spring 2025 Events

 Spring 2025 BFT Liaison Hours

-Stop by for free financial counseling and learn about financial literacy, budgeting assistance, and other Boiler Financial Track services
+Stop by on select Fridays for free financial counseling and learn about financial literacy, budgeting assistance, and other Boiler Financial Track (BFT) services.

 Boiler Financial Track (BFT) is a component of Purdue’s Steps to Leaps initiative, a set of five convenient, self-assessment pillars to help students build lifelong habits that lead to more resiliency, self-confidence, financial literacy, and the growth mindset.